International Agreement Worker Visa

 - Valid ATAS certificate (where relevant)

-Please note that you will be required to submit a certified translation of any documents not in English or Welsh.
+Please note that you must submit a certified translation of any documents not in English or Welsh.

 You will be notified whether you need to submit your biometric information at the time of your application.